Latifa Nabizada: Early life and career

 Nabizada grew up in a middle-class neighborhood in the 1970s, though her father spent six years in jail after being accused of being a member of the Mujahadeen.
 She is ethnically Uzbek, and "deeply religious," following Islam.
-Nabizada and her sister, Laliuma Nabizada both wanted to become pilots after they completed school and applied to the Afghan military school in the Afghan Air Force.
+Nabizada and her sister, Laliuma Nabizada both wanted to become pilots after they completed school, joining through the ‘Aviation Enthusiasts Club’ which was affiliated with the Democratic Youth Organisation of Afghanistan, and applied to the Afghan military school in the Afghan Air Force.
 They were denied several times on "medical grounds," but were finally admitted in 1989 when a civilian doctor certified them.
 Both sisters had to make their own uniforms, since there were no women's uniforms ready made in the military.
-In 1991, she and her sister graduated from the helicopter flight school.
+In 1991, she and her sister graduated from the helicopter flight school and were part of the 377th Helicopter Regiment of the Afghan Air Force.
 Both Latifa and her sister began to fly transport missions during the Afghan civil war.
 During her missions, she and her sister would often fly together, though other missions were solo, in which they had to avoid the Stinger missiles used by the Mujahadeen, the greatest threat at the time to Soviet and Afghan military aircraft.
 After the fall of the Communist regime in 1992, the new Mujahadeen government kept the Nabizada sisters on its service as pilots.